-Financial instruments of the Corporation consist of cash, accounts receivable, accounts payable, accrued liabilities, interest-free advance from related parties, interest-free/interest-bearing loans of related parties and a promissory note payable.
+Financial instruments of the Corporation consist of cash, accounts receivable, accounts payable, accrued liabilities, advances from related parties, loans from related parties and a promissory note payable.
 GINSMS limits exposure to credit loss by placing its cash with high credit quality financial institutions.

-The carrying amounts of cash, accounts receivable and other accounts payable, accrued liabilities, interest-free advance from related parties and interest-free/interest-bearing loans of related parties approximate their values due to the short-term nature of these instruments.
+The carrying amounts of cash, accounts receivable and other accounts payable, accrued liabilities, advances from related parties and loans from related parties approximate their values due to the short-term nature of these instruments.
 The functional currency of Global Edge Technology Limited and GIN is the HKD.
 In the case of Inphosoft Group, the functional currency is principally that of the SGD but also the IDR and the MYR.
 In accordance with Canadian GAAP, the consolidated financial statements of the Corporation, which are prepared using the functional currencies, have been translated into Canadian dollars.
 Assets and liabilities are translated at exchange rates applicable at the balance sheet dates; revenues and expenses are translated at the average exchange rates applicable during the period covered by the financial statements; and capital and statutory capital reserves are translated at historical exchange rates.